datacarpentry/astronomy-python/episodes/08-plot.md

 :::::::::::::::::::::::::::::::::::::::: questions

 - What elements make a compelling visualization that authentically reports scientific results ready for scientific presentation and publication?
-- What tools and techinques are available to save time on creating presentation and publication-ready figures?
+- What tools and techniques are available to save time on creating presentation and publication-ready figures?

 ::::::::::::::::::::::::::::::::::::::::::::::::::